How a major automotive OEM used automated Android Auto ‘stress testing’ to resolve connection issues in the field.

-Android Auto is a mobile app developed by Google to mirror features from an Android device to the in-car infotainment head unit.
+Android Auto is the mobile screen projection technology developed by Google to mirror features and apps from a connected Android device to the in-car infotainment head unit.

-- ATAM automatically connects and disconnect the phone from the car head unit USB port, and while doing so measures the current and voltage drawn by the phone.
+ATAM automatically connects and disconnects the phone connection with the infotainment system USB port, also measuring the current and voltage drawn by the phone over USB.

-During stress testing, ATAM found that specific devices did not always correctly route audio to the infotainment head unit.
+During the stress testing, ATAM confirmed the field reports finding that specific devices were not always detected upon USB connection.
+In a subset of cases, it was also found that audio was not always correctly routed to the infotainment head unit.

-Using ATAM automation Nextgen were able to reproduce the issues reported by customers and identify specific devices that are failing for the problems observed.
-This helped locate the root cause of both issues based on the collected logs and provide a fix in place.
+Nextgen ATAM automation stress testing reproduced the issues reported by customers and identified specific devices that were failing for the problems observed.
+The precise conditions and scenarios required to reproduce the failures were central to locating the root cause of issues based on the collected reports and logs and were able to provide recommendation and a route to fix in place.